 Knee Arthroscopy is a surgical procedure that allows doctors to view the knee joint without making a large incision (cut) through the skin and other soft tissues.
 Arthroscopy is used to diagnose and treat a wide range of knee problems, such as arthritis, meniscus tears, and ligament injuries.
 Knee Arthroscopies can help revert arthritis or injury damage and prevent the need for a knee replacement.
-Our orthopedic surgeons perform the most advanced Knee Arthroscopy procedures and enhance the results of the surgery by applying Platelet Rich Plasma before closing up, allowing patients to recover quicker and better.
+Our orthopedic surgeons perform the most advanced Knee Arthroscopy procedures and enhance the results of the surgery by applying biologics before closing up, allowing patients to recover quicker and better.

 Below is a typical itinerary for someone undergoing Knee Arthroscopy surgery with our orthopedic surgeons: